 - When you file the FAFSA, you will receive a Personal Identification Number (PIN).
 It is very important that you keep your PIN in a secure place and do not share your PIN with anyone.
 You will need this PIN to access your federal loan information and to apply for federal student loans again next year.

-- If you are applying to our one-year Accelerated MBA program (AMBA), you will need to apply separately for summer aid.
-The steps are similar to the academic year except you will also need to complete the 2012-13 FAFSA.
+- If you are applying to one of our one-year MBA programs, you will need to apply separately for the summer term.
+The steps are similar to the academic year except you will also need to complete the 2013-14 FAFSA.
 This process can begin now.

-- Send an email to the Financial Aid Office at Financial Aid once you have filed the FAFSA on-line.
+- IMPORTANT - send an email to the Johnson Financial Aid Office at Financial Aid once you have filed the FAFSA on-line.
 This will alert our office that you have applied for federal student loans and to access your Student Aid Report (SAR)

 You will want to file the FAFSA soon after January 1 as possible.
 Priority filing is February 25.
 After we have reviewed your SAR and determined your eligibility, a student loan award notification is emailed to you.
 This notification outlines the educational budget, the federal and institutional loans you qualify for, and your unmet need.
 You may have to use your savings or other personal resources to cover your unmet need.
 Some students borrow through a loan program to cover the expected student contribution or the unmet need portion of their aid package.

 All financial aid sources will be applied first to your university tuition bill.
 If any of these funds result in a credit balance to your account, the credit will be refunded to you after university registration.